Phyks/libbmc/README.md

 docstrings of those functions for more infos on this particular point.

+## License

+This code is licensed under an MIT license.

 ## Acknowledgements

 Thanks a lot to the following authors and programs for helping in building